The specific goals of Leadership Napa Valley are:

 What does an LNV Class do?

-- Your class meets a total of 14 days over 9 months to learn about a topic related to leadership in the Napa Valley.
+- Your class meets 14 days over 9 months to learn about a topic related to leadership in the Napa Valley.

 - Topics include: Tourism, Agriculture, Criminal Justice, Business, Government, Human Services, Arts, Education and much more!